Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Method

-\begin{description} \item[Imputed value channel.]
-Missing entries are imputed using feature-specific methods calculated only from the training set.
+\begin{description} \item[Imputed Value Channel.]
+Missing entries are imputed using feature-specific means calculated only from the training set.
 Let $\mu_j$ represent the mean of feature $j$ calculated from the observed training data.
 All missing values in the training, validation, and test subsets are substituted with $\mu_j$.
 This approach prevents data leakage while ensuring a uniform numeric input $\tilde{x}$ for the next processing step.

-\item[Missingness channel.]
+\item[Missingness Channel.]
 A binary missingness mask $m$ is generated concurrently with imputation, where $m_{ij}=1$ indicates that feature $j$ of sample $i$ is missing, while $m_{ij}=0$ indicates its presence.
 Although $m$ is binary at the input layer, it turns into a soft missingness probability in subsequent layers via deterministic propagation (Section~\ref{sec:channelprop}).

 \item[Confidence Channel.]
-To checking the reliability of imputed values, we provide a confidence score $c\in[0,1]$ to each feature.
-For observed entries, confidence is determined as $c_{ij}=1$.
-For missing entries, confidence reduces corresponding with the feature-specific missing rate derived from the training data.
+To quantify the reliability of imputed values, we provide a confidence score $c\in[0,1]$ to each feature.
+For observed entries, confidence is determined as $c_{ij}=1.0$.
+For missing entries, confidence decreases according to the feature-specific missing rate derived from the training data.
 Let represent the proportion of missing values in feature $j$ inside the training dataset.
-For missing entries, confidence is defined as where $\tau$ is a minimal lower threshold (set at $\tau=0.1$ in all tests) to avoid numerical collapse.
+Confidence is defined as

+so imputed values from rarely missing features receive higher confidence than those from frequently missing ones.
+Here, $\tau=0.1$ is a lower bound that avoids degenerate near-zero confidence values.
 This creates a dataset-driven, feature-specific confidence heuristic that indicates the relative reliability of imputed values without adding extra learned factors.

 \end{description}